FailAcademy/learning/wdp-vancouver/_lessons/week-04/02-css-grid.md

 ## Learning Objectives

-- Learn to build a website using CSS Grid
+- Construct a simple layout using CSS Grid
+- Describe CSS Grid keywords
-- Understand the basics of CSS Grid
+- Grasp the basics of CSS Grid
+- Use Developer Tools in the construction of CSS Grid layouts
+- Apply CSS Grid measurement units such as fr
-- Introduction to some CSS Grid methods
+- Illustrate the use of CSS Grid Methods such as minmax() and repeat()

 ---